 - 1 small butternut squash, peeled and cubed

-- 2 pounds small, red potatoes, cleaned and cut into either halves or quarters
+- 2 pounds small, red potatoes, scrubbed and cut into either halves or quarters

 - 2 medium onions, cut into large pieces such as quarters or eighths